ahbee582/NorthWest_Ambulance/README.md

 ## 📊 Project Overview

 The data visualisation and analysis in this project are intended to:
-- Understand call demand patterns (e.g., by time, location, type)
+- Understand call demand patterns
 - Evaluate response time performance
 - Identify areas with high incident density
 - Support data-driven decision making in emergency service planning

 ## 📁 Repository Contents

-- `NWAS_Data.csv` – The raw dataset used for the analysis (not included if confidential)
+- `NWAS_Sample_Data.csv` – The raw dataset used for the analysis
+- 'NWservice.sql' - The SQL commands for the analysis
 - `NWAS_PowerBI_Report.pbix` – The Power BI report file
 - `README.md` – This documentation file

 ## 🛠 Tools Used

 - **Power BI** – For data transformation, analysis, and visualisation
-- **Microsoft Excel / Power Query** – (Optional) For initial data cleaning
+- **Microsoft Excel / Power Query** – For initial data cleaning
 - **CSV file** – Main data source

 ## 📌 Key Insights (example placeholders)